Caprese Lasagna with Spicy Turkey Sausage is fresh and light, yet filling and hearty. Perfect for summer, or any time of year!

 You don’t even have to read the rest of this pos – blah, blah, blah… See?
 I’m making it even easier for you to skip over the directions, print this recipe, and get on your way.

-Yep, friends, there’s something about Caprese Lasagna with Spicy Turkey Sausage!
+There’s just something about Caprese Lasagna with Spicy Turkey Sausage!

 Start the Caprese Lasagna with Spicy Turkey Sausage by boiling 3/4lb lasagna noodles in heavily salted, boiling water.
-You’ll only need 9 noodles for the lasagna, but sometimes they break and what not, so I went ahead and cooked more than I needed.
+I love Jovial Brown Rice Lasagna Noodles.

-Meanwhile, remove 3/4lb hot turkey Italian sausage from their casings then add to a large skillet over medium heat.
+Meanwhile, remove 3/4lb hot turkey Italian sausage from their casings then add to a large skillet over medium-high heat.
 The sausage provides some oomph to the lasagna, and a savory flavor that I just love.

 Break the sausage up as it cooks, then remove it to a plate and set aside.